MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0031.md

 ## Remarks

-Removing an action which has been published is not allowed because it will break dependent extensions which are referencing or modifying it.
+Removing an action, which has been published isn't allowed because it will break dependent extensions which are referencing or modifying it.

 > [!NOTE]
 > Renaming an action will also trigger this error.
 AppSourceCop will consider the renamed action as a new action, unrelated to the one defined in the previous version.